dpgraham/untitled-ci-project/README.md

 # CARRY-ON (WORKING TITLE)

 Carry-On is a CLI tool that let's you define your CI/CD pipelines as a JS file (no YML, JSON or XML) and then run your pipelines from the command line.
-With Carry-On, you can leave your pipelines running in the background while you work, and will re-run jobs as you edit your files.
+With Carry-On, you can leave your pipelines running in the background while you work, and it will re-run jobs as you make changes.

-The goal of Carry-On is that you shouldn't have to wait to push your code changes to the repository for your pipelines to run.
-Your pipelines should be running continuously as you work.
+The idea of Carry-On is that you shouldn't have to push your code changes to the repository to find out if your pipelines are passing.
+Not only should you be able to run your pipelines locally, but your pipelines should be running continuously in the background as you're working, so that you'll know immediately

 ## PIPELINE SYNTAX